 How coffee beans go bad

-If there’s no moisture to facilitate bacterial growth, you might be wondering what element can cause coffee grounds to lose their taste and aroma in the first place.
+If there is no moisture to facilitate bacterial growth, you might wonder what element causes coffee grounds to lose their taste and aroma.

 Oxygen is the main culprit behind the quality deterioration coffee beans undergo when stored for extended periods.

-This means that as long as a brand’s packaging is airtight, you’ll be able to easily store your coffee for months or even years without it becoming dull.
+This means that as long as a brand's packaging is airtight, you can easily store your coffee for months or even years without it becoming stale.

 However, once open, the air exposure will cause the beans to start breaking down and losing their intensity.

-Moreover, coffee beans comprise compounds such as carbs, fats, and amino acids, all of which can deteriorate as time goes by.
+Moreover, coffee beans contain compounds such as carbohydrates, fats, and amino acids, all of which can deteriorate over time.

-As in any other form, the carbs and fats found in coffee will start going stale and rancid, respectively.
+As with any other food, the carbs and fats found in coffee will start to break down and become rancid over time.

-As you can imagine, both of these processes will significantly impact the final product’s quality and intensity.
+As you can imagine, both of these processes will significantly impact the quality and intensity of the final product.

 In short, if you're looking to get peak flavor out of your beans, it's best to use them as close to the roasting date as possible (which should also be imprinted on the packaging).

-However, if you’re a practical consumer looking to budget their coffee consumption rather than looking to get the most intense flavor possible, buying in bulk (within reason) shouldn’t be an issue, especially if purchasing airtight containers.
+However, if you're a practical consumer who wants to budget your coffee consumption rather than get the most intense flavor possible, buying in bulk (within reason) shouldn't be an issue, especially if you purchase airtight containers.

 How to tell if coffee beans have gone bad

-A downside to coffee beans not going bad in the traditional sense of the word is that it can be challenging to tell whether they’ve expired or not.
+A downside to coffee beans not going bad in the traditional sense is that it can be challenging to tell whether they have expired.

-Luckily, if there aren’t enough visual clues to go off when evaluating a batch’s freshness, you can always take a leap and taste a cup of coffee instead.
+Luckily, if there aren't enough visual clues to evaluate a batch's freshness, you can always taste a cup of coffee instead.

-However, as time goes by, the rich flavor and scent start to become dull and dusty, leaving somewhat of an ashy aftertaste.
+However, as time passes, the rich flavor and scent begin to become dull and dusty, leaving a somewhat ashy aftertaste.

-If you notice this is the case with the coffee you make out of your beans, it’s best to throw them out.
+If you notice this is the case with the coffee you make from your beans, it's best to discard them.

 How to tell if brewed coffee has gone bad

-• After brewing your coffee, make sure to let it cool down to room temperature.
-It can be hard to notice the flavor of a scorching hot cup of coffee.
-Therefore, let the liquid cool down completely before tasting it.
+- After brewing your coffee, let it cool down to room temperature.
+It can be challenging to discern the flavor of a scorching hot cup of coffee, so let the liquid cool completely before tasting it.

-• Taste to see whether the coffee seems sour or bitter.
+- Taste to see whether the coffee seems sour or bitter.
 As mentioned, the taste of expired brewed coffee will be much more noticeable than that of coffee made out of expired beans.
-If your brewed coffee has gone bad, it’ll likely taste intensely bitter.
-In this case, it’s best to throw out the whole batch right away.
+If your brewed coffee has gone bad, it'll likely taste intensely bitter.
+In this case, it's best to discard the entire batch immediately.

 How to store coffee beans to extend shelf life